hacker-263/team263/README.md

 $ git clone https://github.com/hacker-263/team263.git
 ```

-- Change to cloned directory and run `zphisher.sh` -
+- Change to cloned directory and run `hacker263.sh` -
 ```
-$ cd zphisher
+$ cd hacker263
-$ bash zphisher.sh
+$ bash hacker263.sh
 ```

-- On first launch, It'll install the dependencies and that's it. `Zphisher` is installed.
+- On first launch, It'll install the dependencies and that's it. `Hacker263` is installed.

 ### Run on Docker
 ```